 Bald Point State Park

-$4 per vehicle, up to 8 people. $2 per pedestrian or bicycle.
+$4 per vehicle, up to eight people; $2 pedestrian or bicycle

 Welcome to Bald Point State Park

-Some of the most picturesque scenic areas along north Florida's Gulf Coast are found within the park which supports 4,065 upland acres.
+Some of the most picturesque areas along North Florida's Gulf Coast are found within the park, which supports over 4,000 upland acres.

 Bald Point offers access to two Apalachee Bay beaches for swimming, sunbathing, fishing, canoeing, kayaking and windsurfing.
 Facilities include a fishing dock and picnic pavilions.